xshapira/xshapira.github.io/src/content/post/skills-vs-ai/index.md

 Being a skilled developer requires a careful balance in this fast-paced AI era.
 You should refine your skills naturally while still leveraging AI.
 It's not easy, as it takes practice to ask the right questions and create a fresh perspective (if you're stuck in old habits).
 Let me share a few ideas for striking the right balance.

-## Use AI for Understanding, Not Just Answers
+## Use AI for understanding, not just answers

 When using AI assistants, it's important to prioritize learning over easy answers.